Tagetes patula: Cultivation

-The plant is used in companion planting for many vegetable crops.
-Its root secretions are believed to kill nematodes in the soil and it is said to repel harmful insects, such as white flies on tomatoes.
-Moreau et al 2006 attempted to protect Solanum tuberosum against Leptinotarsa decemlineata by intercropping with T. patula but instead found it acting as an attractant, resulting in greater infestation and lower yields.
+Moreau et al 2006 attempted to protect Solanum tuberosum (potato) against Leptinotarsa decemlineata (potato beetle) by intercropping with T. patula but instead found it acting as an attractant, resulting in greater infestation and lower yields.
 (They also found the same for another purported repellent, Armoracia rusticana.)

+Tagetes patula is frost intolerant, given a Royal Horticultural Society hardiness rating of H2, capable of surviving temperatures of 1–5 C but killed by freezing temperatures.
+They are grown by gardeners in moderately fertile, but well-drained soil in full sun with evenly moist conditions.